Complete two-loop QCD contributions to the lightest Higgs-boson mass in the MSSM with complex parameters

 The couplings $\alpha_s$ and $\alpha$ are running parameters and are evaluated at the scale $Q = \sqrt{\vphantom{Q}m_{\tilde{b}_1}m_{\tilde{b}_2}}$.
 The symbol $\mathbf{C}$ depicts the~CKM~matrix, and $u^g,\,\tilde{u}^g$ are the $g$th generation up-type quarks and squarks, whereas $\Bnull{0, m_1, m_2}$ and $\Beins{0, m_1, m_2}$ are one-loop functions.\footnote{These one-loop functions are given by

 }\ As mentioned above, we otherwise neglect CKM~mixing in the two-loop contributions that we evaluate.
-The renormalization scale~$\mu_{r}$ from the loop integrals drops out.
+The renormalization scale~$\mu_{r}$ from the loop integrals drops out of~$\Delta_b$.
 The coefficients $c_{\text{L,R}}$ and~$n_{\text{L,R}}$ are given by

 In order to obtain a full conversion of the bottom mass between the on-shell scheme and the $\overline{\text{DR}}$~scheme in Eq.~\eqref{eq:mbeff}, those parts of the bottom self-energy which are not enhanced by~$\tan\beta$ are included in~$\delta_b$ and incorporated in the numerator of Eq.~\eqref{eq:mbeff}.
+Here, we set~\mbox{$\mu_r=m_t^{\text{os}}$}.

 At the one-loop order they read

 The parameters entering in $\Delta_b$ and $\delta_b$ are computed in the limit of large $\tan\beta$.
 The chargino and neutralino masses and mixing matrices are then obtained as